-The Trapper Education Workshop is primarily organized by TANS with DNR providing logistical support and technical equipment.
+The Trapper Education Workshop is primarily organized by TANS with NR&R providing logistical support and technical equipment.

-Nova Scotia Department of Lands and Forestry Regional Services, Canadian Parks Service, Acadia University (ACWCB), University of Saskatchewan, and trappers.
+Nova Scotia Department of Natural Resources and Renewables Regional Services, Canadian Parks Service, Acadia University (ACWCB), University of Saskatchewan, and trappers.

 Variable, on an 'as required' basis.
 Fur Harvester Education Courses usually are held in late summer/early fall before the fall hunting/trapping seasons.
 Fur Harvester Education Courses started in September 1986.
 Trapper Education Workshops began in March, 1974, and are usually held once per year in conjunction with annual meeting/convention of TANS (usually in early March).